Obama to make landmark visit to Myanmar this month

 But he said: "There is still much more to be done.
 Too many political prisoners remain locked up, ethnic violence must be stopped, and not all necessary political reforms have been put in place."

-Obama will be in Southeast Asia to attend meetings in Cambodia centered on an annual summit of the 10-country Association of Southeast Asian Nations, which is usually extended to take in leaders of partner countries.
+Obama will also be in Southeast Asia to attend meetings in Cambodia centred on an annual summit of the 10-country Association of Southeast Asian Nations, or ASEAN, which is usually extended to take in leaders of partner countries.

 Preliminary details for this year show the event will run from November 15 to November 20.
 The Cambodian government has said Obama will be in the capital, Phnom Penh, on November 18.
 The White House has yet to release a detailed itinerary.